isabella232/help-7/gitbook/cmp/flexsave/aws.md

 {% hint style="success" %}
 We support the following products:

-* [AWS EC2](https://aws.amazon.com/ec2/) — Secure and resizable compute capacity for virtually any workload
+* [AWS EC2](https://aws.amazon.com/ec2/) &mdash; Secure and resizable compute capacity for virtually any workload
 {% endhint %}

 {% hint style="info" %}
 We plan to support the following products soon:

-* [AWS Lambda](https://aws.amazon.com/lambda/) — Run code without thinking about servers or clusters
+* [AWS Lambda](https://aws.amazon.com/lambda/) &mdash; Run code without thinking about servers or clusters
-* [AWS Fargate](https://aws.amazon.com/fargate/) — Serverless compute for containers
+* [AWS Fargate](https://aws.amazon.com/fargate/) &mdash; Serverless compute for containers

 Support for these products will be limited to customers with dedicated billing accounts.
 {% endhint %}